 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Hello Inc. has cancelled its IPO plans and will no longer be going public in the US.
 The company owns Hellobike, a Chinese bike-sharing service backed by Jack Ma’s company, Ant Group.
-Here’s what we know about the Hello Inc. IPO and how to Learn more about Hello’s withdrawn IPO, and find out how else investors in Canada can back the company.
+Learn more about Hello’s withdrawn IPO, and find out how else investors in Canada can back the company.

 Note: All dollar amounts on this page are in US dollars unless otherwise stated.